manifold-systems/manifold/docs/manifold-templates.md

 ## `params` ##

-The `params` keyword is used to give parameters to a template.
+The `params` directive is used to give parameters to a template.
 It is only allowed for the outermost class (not within sections) and is generally only useful when creating templates that are meant to be included in other templates.

-The syntax of the `params` command is as follows:
+The syntax of the `params` directive is as follows:
 ```jsp
 <%@ params(your-params-here) %>
 ```